ArjunSWalia/NES-Emulator/src/README.md

 # NES-Emulator
-A WIP Nintendo Entertainment System Emulator
+A Fully functional NES Emulator built with Rust!